eerhshr/vibe-coding-bookmark-buddy/README.md

 A web-based application that allows users to upload their Chrome/Safari bookmark HTML files, parses them, and displays a clean, interactive dashboard to explore and manage bookmarks easily.

+## Notes

+* Hands-on exercise on using AI-Agent to build a web app from scratch
+* Developed this in ~2 hours using Replit and added additional fixes using GitHub Copilot
+* Focused on user simplicity and clean visualization
+* The core functionality (uploading a bookmark HTML file and visualizing its contents) is implemented
+* However, the current codebase is not production-ready and requires additional fixes
+* Manual debugging and rewrites were necessary showing that AI-generated code often still requires human intervention for correctness and edge-case handling.

 ## Features

 - Upload bookmarks via `.html` file exported from Chrome or Safari